MarescaLab/concrete_series/README.md

 #### Running

-Several steps are quite computationally expensive and use of an HPC is strongly suggested.
+Several steps are quite computationally intensive and use of an HPC is strongly suggested.